-Person obstructing or hindering Inspector commits an offence.

-or assaults, or uses improper or abusive language to, any Inspector or other authorised officer or assistant whilst in the performance of his duty under this Act:
+15. Every person commits an offence against this Act who Person obstructing directly or indirectly obstructs, hinders, or interrupts, or threatens, or hindering inspector commits 10 or assaults, or uses improper or abusive language to, any Inspector or an offence. other authorised officer or assistant whilst in the performance of his duty under this Act:

-Provided that no proceedings for the recovery of any penalty for such offence, nor the payment thereof, shall be a bar to any action at law by any such Inspector or other authorised officer or assistant; but every such action may be commenced and proceeded with as if this Act had not been passed, any rule of law to the contrary notwithstanding.
+Provided that no proceedings for the recovery of any penalty for such offence, nor the payment thereof, shall be a bar to any action at 15 law by any such Inspector or other authorised officer or assistant; but every such action may be commenced and proceeded with as if this Act had not been passed, any rule of law to the contrary notwithstanding.

-16. No Inspector or other authorised officer or assistant shall Protection of Inspectors.
-10 be deemed to be a trespasser by reason of any entry or removal under Inspectors. this Act, or be liable for any damage occasioned in carrying out the provisions of this Act.
+16. No Inspector or other authorised officer or assistant shall Protection of 20 be deemed to be a trespasser by reason of any entry or removal under this Act, or be liable for any damage occasioned in carrying out the provisions of this Act.

-17. Any notice to be given to any person by any Inspector or How notices may be 15 other authorised officer or assistant in the performance of his duties given. under this Act may be given either by delivering the same to such person, or by leaving the same at or posting the same addressed to him at his usual or last known place of abode or business in New Zealand, or, if he is unknown or cannot be found in New Zealand, withen by affixing such notice on a conspicuous place on the land to which such notice relates.
+17. Any notice to be given to any person by any Inspector or How notices may be other authorised officer or assistant in the performance of his duties given.
+25 under this Act may be given either by delivering the same to such person, or by leaving the same at or posting the same addressed to him at his usual or last known place of abode or business in New Zealand, or, if he is unknown or cannot be found in New Zealand, then by affixing such notice on a conspicuous place on the land to 30 which such notice relates.

-18. No person shall be entitled to any compensation whatso-No compensation. ever in respect of anything done by any Inspector or other authorised officer or assistant in the discharge of his duties under this Act, or in 25 respect of any measure taken in order to eradicate or prevent the spread of disease or carry out the provisions of this Act, or in respect of any loss or injury that may directly or indirectly result therefrom.
+18. No person shall be entitled to any compensation whatso- No compensation. ever in respect of anything done by any Inspector or other authorised officer or assistant in the discharge of his duties under this Act, or in respect of any measure taken in order to eradicate or prevent the 35 spread of disease or carry out the provisions of this Act, or in respect of any loss or injury that may directly or indirectly result therefrom.